Rifle Deer Hunt Information

 Overall Details About Our Rifle Hunts

 Our 5-day rifle hunts are fully-guided.
 We provide lodging, two homestyle meals and a light lunch each day, a shooting tower and target range for sighting in your rifle, transportation to hunting grounds (if needed), treestands, field-dressing and packing out game, meat handling -- transporting your deer to the locker, and a taxidermist on site.
 The cost for the hunt is $3250.00.
+All fees are for professional outfitter services only.
 A deposit of 50% of the cost of the hunt is required to hold your hunt dates, with the balance due 60 days prior to arrival.
 Deposits are non-refundable.
 In addition, you must purchase a Kansas hunting license ($72.50) and apply during April 1-26 for a Kansas deer permit ($322.50).
 Kansas deer permits are obtained through a drawing.
 If you were born after July 1, 1957, you must have a valid hunter's safety card in your possession.
 Tentative hunt dates are Dec.
 3-14 (Dates subject to change by Kansas Department of Wildlife & Parks.)

 Back to KTW homepage